ta-tikoma/bog-jug/README.md

 # Bog Jug
-Convert regex group to objects
+Convert regex group to objects.

 # Install
 `composer require ta-tikoma/bog-jug`

 # Use
+Create a class for regex descriptions.
+Use property attributes for defined regex group: `Group` for group body; `After` and `Before` for defined outside symbols.
+If you need to indicate the count of a group, use attributes like `ZeroOrOne`, `ZeroOrMore` and others from the namespace `BogJug\Attributes\Count`.
+Finally, you can add regex flags via the class attributes; for example: `SingleLine`.
+Now create instance of class BogJug and use one of two base methods:
-Method `one` of class BogJug for get first value equals regex.
+Method `one` to find the first value equal to regex; analogue: `preg_match`.
-Method `many` of class BogJug for get all values equals regex.
+Method `many` to get all values equal regex; analog: `preg_match_all`.

 # Example
-#### 1. Define result object
+#### 1. Define class of descriptions.
 ```php
 <?php